nuxeo/doc.nuxeo.com-content/src/nxdoc/client-sdks/deprecated/java-automation-client.md

     ```

     You can see in the example that you have to specify only the `query` argument.
-If you have more arguments, call the `set` method&nbsp;in turn for each of these arguments.
+If you have more arguments, call the `set` method in turn for each of these arguments.
 If you need to specify execution context parameters you can use `request.setContextProperty` method.
 On the same principle, if you need to specify custom HTTP headers you can use the `request.setHeader` method.

 3. After having filled all the required request information you can execute the request by calling the execute method.